Who are we?

 Our history

-In 1994, a group of individuals and representatives of public and private institutions from Spain and Portugal linked to the world of culture and business came together to create the FRAH.
-At that time, the institution is constituted which, as we have seen above, will express its official recognition in Spain and Portugal through the regulatory legal channels.
+In 1994, a group of individuals, both private and public institutions from Spain and Portugal with ties to the cultural and business fields, came together to establish the Rei Afonso Henriques Foundation (FRAH).
+At that time, the institution was founded, which, as mentioned earlier, would obtain official recognition in Spain and Portugal through the corresponding legal procedures.

-From that moment on, the Organic Structure of the FRAH was created, its Statutes were approved, the measures of its Internal Regulations were drawn up and its aims and objectives were defined.
+From that point, the organizational structure of the FRAH was created, its bylaws were approved, its internal regulations were defined, and its objectives and purposes were clearly outlined.

-In order to carry out all its activities, an emblematic space was essential, so an agreement was reached to acquire, rehabilitate and furnish the former Convent of San Francisco ExtraPontem in the city of Zamora, a privileged space suitable for the development of all the initiatives that the Foundation carries out.
-The combined forces of the Zamora Provincial Council, the Junta de Castilla y León and the European Union through its INTERREG II programme have made the Foundation's headquarters a reality.
+To carry out all its activities, it was essential to have an emblematic space.
+An agreement was reached to acquire, rehabilitate, and equip the former Convent of San Francisco extra-Pontem in the city of Zamora.
+This historic space turned out to be ideal for developing all the Foundation's initiatives.
+The collaboration between the Diputación de Zamora, the Junta de Castilla y León, and the European Union through its INTERREG II program made the creation of the Foundation's headquarters a reality.

-The Zamora Provincial Council, owner of the building, gave it to the FRAH to carry out its founding objectives, inaugurating it on 31 October 1998 with the presence of representatives of the European Union, the Junta de Castilla y León, the Provincial Government of Zamora and all the members that were then part of the Foundation's Board of Directors.
+The Diputación de Zamora, as the owner of the building, granted it to the FRAH to carry out its foundational purposes.
+The inauguration of this headquarters took place on October 31, 1998, and was attended by representatives from the European Union, the Junta de Castilla y León, the Diputación de Zamora, and all the members who were part of the Foundation's Board of Trustees at that time.

-As a binational institution, FRAH is based in the city of Bragança in Portugal.
+It's worth noting that, as a binational institution, FRAH has a branch in the city of Braganza, Portugal.

-During these years, the FRAH has carried out numerous activities, as reflected in its Annual Reports.
-Activities that have been supported by its Board of Trustees and the European Union through various programmes of an economic, social or cultural nature.
+Over the years, FRAH has carried out numerous activities, as reflected in its Annual Reports.
+These activities have received support from both the Board of Trustees and the European Union through various economic, social, and cultural programs.